Talal Asad: Biography

 Talal Asad was born in April 1932 in Medina, Saudi Arabia.
-His parents are Muhammad Asad, an Austrian diplomat and writer who converted from Judaism to Islam in his twenties, and Munira Hussein Al Shammari Asad, a Saudi Arabian Muslim.
+His parents are Muhammad Asad, an Austrian diplomat and writer who converted from Judaism to Islam in his twenties, and Munira Hussein Al Shammari, a Saudi Arabian Muslim.
 Asad was born in Saudi Arabia but when he was eight months old his family moved to British India, where his father was part of the Pakistan Movement.
 His parents divorced shortly before his father's third marriage.
 Talal was raised in Pakistan, and attended a Christian-run missionary boarding school.
 He is an alumnus of the St. Anthony High School in Lahore.
 Asad moved to the United Kingdom when he was 18 to attend university and studied architecture for two years before discovering anthropology, about which he has said “it was fun, but I was not terribly suited.”

 Asad received his undergraduate degree in anthropology from the University of Edinburgh in 1959.
-He continued to train as a cultural anthropologist, receiving both a BLitt and PhD from the University of Oxford, which he completed in 1968.
+He continued to train as a cultural anthropologist, receiving both a Bachelor of Letters and PhD from the University of Oxford, which he completed in 1968.
 Asad’s mentor while at Oxford was notable social anthropologist E.E.
 Evans-Pritchard, who Asad has since cited in many of his works.
 While attending the University of Edinburgh, he met Tanya Baker, a fellow anthropologist.
 The two married in 1960, and later both completed their doctorate research at Oxford.

 After his doctoral studies, Asad completed fieldwork in Northern Sudan on the political structures of the Kababish, a nomadic group that formed under British colonial rule.
 He published The Kababish Arabs: Power, Authority, and Consent in a Nomadic Tribe in 1970.
 Asad became increasingly interested in religiosity, power, and Orientalism throughout his studies.
 In the late 1960s, he formed a reading group that focused on material written in the Middle East.
 He recalls being struck by the bias and “theoretical poverty” of Orientalist writing, the assumptions taken for granted, and the questions that were not answered.

-Asad refers to Edward Said and Michel Foucault as important influences on his work, particularly regarding ideas of power and discipline.
-Other scholars he describes as part of his intellectual genealogy include John Milbank and Stanley Hauerwas, as well as peers such as Judith Butler and Saba Mahmood.
+Throughout his long and prolific career, Asad has been greatly influenced by a broad spectrum of scholars, including notable figures such as Karl Marx, E.E.
+Evans-Pritchard, R.G.
+Collingwood, Ludwig Wittgenstein, and Michel Foucault.
+He has also cited the invaluable influence of contemporaries and colleagues such as John Milbank, Stanley Hauerwas, Edward Said, Alasdair MacIntyre, and Judith Butler, as well as his former students Saba Mahmood and Charles Hirschkind.
+This diverse intellectual network has shaped Asad's unique approach to studying society, culture, and power dynamics, leaving a lasting impact on the field of social sciences.